shankrith/pairs-trading/README.md

 ### Pairs Trading with Cointegration and Kalman Filters

-This project is based on the codes given in Machine Learning for Algorithmic Trading by Stefan Jansen.
-I have made some significant changes to the datasets chosen and the timeframes considered, and some minor changes to the entry - exit strategy.
-This is purely a research exercise for me to understand how a pairs trading strategy works and the mechanisms involved.
-To run these codes, download data from STOOQ (ETFs and stocks) and use data from 2015 to 2023.
+This project is a pairs trading exercise using ETF and stock data from NYSE and NASDAQ.
+I have considered data from 2015 to 2023 with a cointegration window of 2 years to create a trading strategy of 3 - 6 months, depending on exit rules.
+The entry and exit points are based on the spread which is calculated using Kalman filters.
+I am currently working on testing the same strategy using Linear Regression instead of Kalman Filters to calculate the spread.